 A few weeks ago, we published an article titled “11 Tried & Tested Social Media Marketing Strategies for Small Businesses”.
-We listed some of the best strategies that have worked for us and many of our clients who have a small or a niche business.
+We listed some of the best strategies that have worked for us and many of our clients who have small or niche businesses.

 One thing that we talk about in that article, is the importance of good quality social media graphics.
-How people scrolling through their news feed, never stop to read the content.
+How people scroll through their news feed, never stop to read the content.
 It’s always the image that grabs their attention.

 But we understand that not every small business owner has the resources to hire a graphic designer.
 So, we decided to compile some of the best resources to help you create social media graphics for your brand.

 - Where to find high-quality graphics?